-HeyGen for Business AI video generation for teams | HeyGen
+HeyGen for Business AI Video Generation for Teams | HeyGen

 Veo 3

-Premium video quality from Google's most advanced model.
-For content that needs the best.
+Premium video quality from Google's most advanced model, for content that demands the best.

 "We started with one video.
-That was all it took to see the impact.
+That’s all it took to see the impact.
 Once you experience it, it’s clear what this can unlock"

 Mustafa Furniturewala